rust-stuco/lectures/week2/slides.md

 > Ownership is Rust’s most unique feature and has deep implications for the rest of the language.
 It enables Rust to make memory safety guarantees without needing a garbage collector, so it’s important to understand how ownership works.

-* Today we'll introduce Ownership, as well as several related features.
+* Today we'll introduce Ownership, as well as several related features

 ---